-Plugin Security Alerts from Flywheel provide site owners and organization members with critical security information via email when a vulnerable plugin is detected on one or more sites.
+Plugin Security Alerts from Flywheel provide site owners and organization members with critical security information via email when a vulnerable plugin is detected.

 In addition, the Flywheel dashboard keeps track of plugin vulnerabilities so you can quickly manage and update outdated plugins that could put your site at risk.

 Flywheel scans for plugin vulnerabilities every 24 hours with WPScan, we can not guarantee all vulnerabilities will be detected by the plugin researcher.

 Flywheel does not immediately update vulnerable plugins for sites enrolled in Managed Plugin Updates, since these updates run on a set schedule.

 For maximum security, we suggest setting your plugin update frequency to daily, which will ensure any vulnerable plugins are updated within 24 hours.
 If you’d rather stick with a weekly update frequency, any vulnerable plugins will be updated during the next cycle.
 In this case, we recommend updating the vulnerable plugins manually from the WP admin area.